-The NHANES quality assurance and quality control (QA/QC) protocols meet the 1988 Clinical Laboratory Improvement Act mandates.
+The NHANES quality assurance and quality control (QA/QC) protocols meet the 1988 Clinical Laboratory Improvement Amendments mandates.
 Detailed QA/QC instructions are discussed in the NHANES LPM.

 The data were reviewed.
 Incomplete data or improbable values were sent to the performing laboratory for confirmation.

 Refer to the 2009-2010 and 2011-2012 Laboratory Data Overview for general information on NHANES laboratory data.